The Greer Story

 1995

-In 1995, Greer moved their Washington facility to Lakewood where available space wasn’t an issue.
+In 1998, Greer moves to a new facility in Lakewood WA, where available space isn’t an issue.

-The property was expanded again in 1998, 2008 & 2014.
-Capable of making eight 65,000 Gallon tanks at the same time.
+The property was expanded again in 2008 & 2014.
+Capable of making six 65,000 Gallon tanks at the same time.
 In 2014 state of the art paint and coating shop was added as well.

 2012